- Dean of Students Home

 As a general rule, we do not provide such information over the phone because information regarding disciplinary matters is highly confidential, and we must be sure that we are providing the information to the correct person.
 If you have not already scheduled a conference with the Interim Assistant Dean of Students, you may call (760) 750-4935.

-What happens if I don’t make a conference with the Office after I receive a disciplinary letter?
+What happens if I don’t schedule a disciplinary conference with the Dean of Students Office after I receive a disciplinary letter?

-If a student fails to comply with the request to schedule a conference, then the Interim Assistant Dean may place a hold on your registration record prohibiting you from dropping or adding classes or obtaining a transcript.
-You may also be scheduled for a Disciplinary Hearing.
+If you fail to comply with the request to schedule a disciplinary conference, the Interim Assistant Dean may place a hold on your registration record prohibiting you from dropping or adding classes or obtaining a transcript.
+You may also be scheduled for a Formal Hearing (more information can be found here).
+It is important for students to respond to letters from the Dean of Students Office regardless of plans to continue enrollment at CSUSM in the future.

 I have an attorney, what is the attorney's role in the disciplinary process?

-Can my parents obtain information from the Dean of Students Office about my case?
+Can my parents or another 3rd party obtain information from the Dean of Students Office about my case?

 The issue in question is between you and the University.
 Your disciplinary proceedings are therefore confidential and protected by University policy based on federal law (for more information see FERPA).
-If a parent contacts our office concerning a disciplinary matter, the parent will be referred back to you for clarification.
+If a parent or another 3rd party contacts our office concerning a disciplinary matter, they will be referred back to you for clarification.

-Our office will provide disciplinary information to your parents if you have signed a Discipline File Release Form, authorizing us to do so.
+Our office will provide disciplinary information to your parents or another 3rd party if you have signed a Discipline File Release Form, authorizing us to do so.

 Who has access to my disciplinary record?